 I just stared at the page when I read the recipe.
 How could this be?
 One Tablespoon of rice?
 HUH?
 When I made this recipe, I made half, just to be sure not to waste too much milk in case this was some type of publishing error.
 But it wasn’t.
 Count on the recipe to make 2-3 servings, max.
 It was difficult to find pistachios that were unsalted.
 So I bought salted, and then rinsed them in hot water.
 It worked just fine.
 I sprinkled some on top like the recipe specifies but really that crunch was too much.
 If you put them all in when it’s hot, they soften and are so delicious in the kheer by the time it’s chilled and ready to serve.
 This is really like a cold soup, often it is considered a milky pudding but not thick at all like the pudding we know.
 Let’s just stop calling it pudding right now!
 Ha Ha.

-My Mom and I go to the Indian restaurant from time to time and for dessert I usually get the kheer with a little dollop of mango ice cream.
-Something about kheer and mango, it’s a harmony of comfort.
+My Mom and I used to go to an Indian restaurant in Topeka and for dessert I usually got the kheer with a little dollop of mango ice cream.
+Something about kheer and mango, it’s a harmony of flavor.

 A few minutes ago I sat in the kitchen, … relaxed in the dimness of a rainy evening.
 I’m pondering love and all the ways it evokes and evolves, or dissolves.
 That Movie, this Recipe….and ENJOYED every spoonful of this classic and flavorful Indian dessert.

 Be sure to use Basmati rice and Whole Milk. 🙂 To reduce the cost, you can use some ground Cardamom to taste in place of the pods.